-- MM-TRA-14 I-15 SB Loop On-Ramp at Friars Road Delays could be reduced to below 15 minutes by the addition of a second mixed flow lane on this ramp.
+MM-TRA-14 I-15 SB Loop On-Ramp at Friars Road - Intersection 17 (Caltrans) - Delays could be reduced to below 15 minutes by the addition of a second mixed flow lane on this ramp.
 To provide a second lane on this ramp would require widening a bridge structure over both the multi-use path connecting the site to Murphy Canyon Road and a drainage channel.
-CSU will support Caltrans in its effort to obtain funding for the recommended improvements from the Legislature or other available funding sources.
-However, because CSU cannot guarantee that Caltrans will be able to obtain such funds, the recommended mitigation is considered infeasible. - MM-TRA-15 I-15 SB On-Ramp at Friars Road Delays could be reduced to below 15 minutes by the addition of a second mixed flow lane on this ramp.
+(See related mitigation measure MM-TRA-5.)
+The Draft EIR discusses mitigation measures relative to Caltrans facilities and demonstrates CSU's recognition of its responsibility to feasibly mitigate its fair share of significant project impacts to these facilities.
+CSU will assistsupport Caltrans in its effort to obtain the necessary approvalsfunding for the recommended improvements from the Legislature or other available funding sources.
+However, because CSU cannot guarantee that Caltrans will be able to obtain such the other funds necessary to implement the improvements pursuant to a funding plan or program, the recommended mitigation is considered infeasible.

+MM-TRA-15 I-15 SB On-Ramp at Friars Road - Intersection 17 (Caltrans) - Delays could be reduced to below 15 minutes by the addition of a second mixed flow lane on this ramp.
 To provide a second lane on this ramp will require widening of a bridge structure over the multi-use path connecting the site to Murphy Canyon Road.
-CSU will support Caltrans in its effort to obtain funding for the recommended improvements from the Legislature or other available funding sources.
-However, because CSU cannot guarantee that Caltrans will be able to obtain such funds, the recommended mitigation is considered infeasible.
+The Draft EIR discusses mitigation measures relative to Caltrans facilities and demonstrates CSU's recognition of its responsibility to feasibly mitigate its fair share of significant project impacts to these facilities.
+CSU will assistsupport Caltrans in its effort to obtain the necessary approvalsfunding for the recommended improvements from the Legislature or other available funding sources.
+However, because CSU cannot guarantee that Caltrans will be able to obtain such the other funds necessary to implement the improvements pursuant to a funding plan or program, the recommended mitigation is considered infeasible.